bewearhugs/LedybotGen6/README.md

 ## About
 This Fork of Ledybot is a GTS giveaway bot for Gen6 Pokémon Games,  The code for Gen 7 is still here just shuffled off to focus this Gen6 launch of the program .
-Check out LedySync to go along with it, it's really cool: https://github.com/olliz0r/LedySync
+Also, check out LedySync to go along with it, it's really cool: https://github.com/olliz0r/LedySync

 If you need assistance you can find me on discord https://discord.gg/PS5ADj3Gdv

 If you are rich and like what you see, feel free to throw me a donation at https://www.paypal.me/olliz0r !
 (This paypal is for the original code dev not me)